JonatanHogild/FreeIPA_for_virtual_environment/README.md

 ### 3.7 IPA users

 Currently, each VM has a couple of users: rocky, jonatan and Filip.
-These are local Linux-users, and they're not bound to freeIPA. jonatan and Filip are human users, and we want FreeIPA counterparts.
+These are local Linux-users, and they're not bound to FreeIPA. jonatan and Filip are human users, and we want FreeIPA counterparts.
 It wouldn't fit in the FreeIPA paradigm to have both, so the local Linux users will have to be removed. rocky is a special case, since it's the Rocky Linux cloud-init user, and not tied to any human user.
 System users should preferably not be managed by IPA, so we'll ignore rocky (for now).

 #### 3.7.1 Remove local users